C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/fsm.rst

    * - | whenIsActive{
        |  yourStatements
        | }
-     - yourStatements is executed when the state machine is in the state
+     - yourStatements is executed when the state machine is in the current state
    * - | whenIsNext{
        |  yourStatements
        | }
-     - yourStatements is executed when the state machine will be in the state the next cycle
+     - yourStatements is executed when the state machine will be in this state on the next cycle
    * - goto(nextState)
      - Set the state of the state machine by nextState
    * - exit()
      - Set the state of the state machine to the boot one

-For example, the following state could be defined in SpinalHDL by using the following syntax :
+For example, the following state machine could be defined in SpinalHDL by using the following syntax :

 .. image:: /asset/picture/fsm_stateb.svg
    :align: center